Python3pkg/FallingRocks/README.md

 The UI is very simple to use.
 In the main window are visualized the falling rocks and power-ups.
 The player is situated on the bottom of the window.
 Moreover, there is a status bar on the bottom of the screen which shows a useful information about the game like "Paused", "New Game" etc.

 ## How to run the game?
-You need to install Python 3.4 or higher and PyQy 5.x or higher in order to run the game.
-Also you need to run the game by going to the gameplay folder on your console and typing: python falling_rocks.py
+You need to install Python 3.4 or higher and PyQt 5.x or higher in order to run the game.
+Also you need to run the game by going to the gameplay folder on your console and typing: python falling_rocks.py.
+If there is a problem with loading the game try to add the path to the file falling_rocks.py to your system enviroment variables (in Windows).